dev-hafiz/frontend-task/README.md

 ```

 5. View in the browser:
 Once the server is running, the application will be available at  http://localhost:5173/.
-Open this URL in your browser to view the homepage.
+Open this URL in your browser to view the homepage. [👉 Visit Live Demo 🔗](https://frontend-task-teal.vercel.app/)

 𝑨𝒖𝒕𝒉𝒐𝒓